 NO. Although renting and leasing activities are considered real estate activities undertaken by a real estate broker, if those activities are incidental to his or her involvement as a property manager, a real estate broker license is not required.

-For more information about these and other Massachusetts property management requirements and exceptions, please the
+For more information about these and other Massachusetts property management requirements and exceptions, please the Massachusetts Board of Real Estate Salespersons and Brokers.

 NO. A broker's license is not required to manage community associations or condo associations in Massachusetts.

-For questions about property management requirements in Massachusetts, please the
+For questions about property management requirements in Massachusetts, please the Board of Registration of Real Estate Brokers & Salespersons.

 MUST-KNOW INFO FOR PROPERTY MANAGERS: